 Make sure to check if headphones are included with the electronic drum set when you are buying it.
 If not then I would recommend that you read our short guide on the best headphones to buy for e-drumming.

 I have used a pair of these for years and they have served me very well!
 Also, they have great isolation of up to 22 Db, so they are also great for protecting your hearing on acoustic sets too.

-Also, be sure to check out my article on the best in-ear monitors for drummers.
+Alternatively, be sure to check out our article on the best in-ear monitors for drummers.

 Drum Sticks for Electronic Drumming